preparetodietm/energizerforpine/README.md

 ## Installation:

 1. Flash
-2. Select the desired options on the volume selector
+2. Select the desired options on the volume key selector
 3. Reboot
 4. Enjoy!